-However, you can speed up the 5-10 year-long process by marrying a Colombian citizen.
-By marriage, the timeline is shortened to only two years to obtain Colombian citizenship.
+However, you can speed up the 5 to 10 year-long process by marrying a Colombian citizen.
+By marriage, the timeline is shortened to only two years to obtain Colombian citizenship, after passing the citizenship test you have to take in Spanish.
 The only faster way to get your hands on a Colombian passport is if you’re from another Latin country, in which case the timeline is one year.

 Perhaps one of the most sought after second citizenships (or first citizenships, for that matter) on earth,

 Switzerland offers those married to Swiss nationals a “simplified naturalization” process.